ESM — Embodied Stress Management

 How it works

-Apply one micromove (e.g., subtle tongue, eye, or hand pattern) matched to the context.
+Apply a micromove: a subtle tongue, eye, or hand pattern matched to context

 Who is it for?

-Performers, athletes, sportspeople who need to perform under pressure.
+Performers and athletes who need to perform under pressure

 Scientific basis

-Embodied practices reduce stress and improve brain function and decision‑making
+Embodied practices can reduce stress responses and support cognitive function

-Gentle (somatic) movement reduces heartrate and blood pressure
+Gentle somatic movement can reduce unnecessary muscular co-contraction and lower blood pressure

 For a summary of relevant research and sources, please follow this link.